 How do you know if your underlay needs replacing?

 The carpet begins to sink in heavy tread areas, such as doorways.
 It might feel less absorbent underfoot, as though everything’s getting firmer.
 If the carpet is worn, the underlay will undoubtedly be, too.

 How often does carpet underlay need replacing?

-If you’re replacing carpet, it’s highly advisable to replace the underlay simultaneously.
+If you’re replacing carpet, replacing the underlay simultaneously is highly advisable.
 If you don’t know how long it’s been down, upgrading to a high-quality new underlay prevents your new carpet from suffering premature or uneven wear.

 How long does a carpet underlay last?

 Choose wisely and fit carefully, and you can expect at least a decade from your underlay – possibly twice as long if you’ve gone for a dense high-end material.
-Thanks to superior heat insulation, you’ll also benefit from lower energy bills.
+You’ll also benefit from lower energy bills thanks to superior heat insulation.

 Can I reuse carpet underlay?

-Never reuse underlay unless you can repurpose a barely worn section (e.g. a strip from below a full-size snooker table) into a small apartment.
+Never reuse underlay unless you can repurpose a barely worn section (e.g. a strip below a large table) into a small apartment.
 The simple act of separating taped areas of underlay can damage their integrity.